moorepants/learn-multibody-dynamics/eom.rst

 :math:`\bar{F}^*_r` is always linear in the time derivatives of the generalized speeds and contains velocity dependent terms such as the centripetal and Coriolis forces and the rotational velocity coupling terms.
-These forces are sometimes call `fictitious forces`_. :math:`\bar{F}_r` are contributing forces due to body and environment interactions.
+These forces are sometimes called `fictitious forces`_. :math:`\bar{F}_r` are contributing forces due to body and environment interactions.
 Texts about dynamics will often present the dynamical differential equations in this form:

 .. math::
    :label: eq-canonical-eom-form